 Step 5.
 Maintain your Michigan License

-You must apply for re-licensure every 3 years as a private investigator in Michigan by completing the Application for Re-licensure as a Professional Investigator Agency form and submitting a $750 renewal fee (payable to the State of Michigan).
+Michigan professional investigator licenses run for three-year periods.
+To renew, submit the Application for Re-licensure as a Professional Investigator Agency to LARA along with a $750 renewal fee payable to the State of Michigan.

 Private Investigator Salary Information for Michigan